From Zero to Hero: Stealing Competitor’s Website Traffic with Google Ads

 Step 1: Identify and research a single target competitor

 First, you want to focus on digital performance of a single competitor and research where your competitors website traffic comes from.
+Executing a competitor campaign is crucial as it helps identify competitors and effectively target their keywords, which can significantly enhance your visibility.

 How to check competitor’s website traffic